KastnerRG/vitis_docker/README.md

   ```bash
   softwareupdate --install-rosetta
   ```
-2. Install docker desktop by folllowinf [these instructions](https://docs.docker.com/desktop/setup/install/mac-install/).
+2. Install docker desktop by folllowing [these instructions](https://docs.docker.com/desktop/setup/install/mac-install/).

 ### 1. Full Vitis Installation (only once in your entire system)

-- If you have an exported `docker volume` with vivado installation (*.tgz), you can simply import it:
+- If you have an exported docker volume with vivado installation (*.tgz), you can simply import it:
   ```bash
   make import IMPORTDIR=path/to/dir
   ```